-Premier owns interests in a number of producing fields in the UK.
+Premier owns interests in eight producing fields in the UK.
 Following on from the Oilexco acquisition in 2009 and the EnCore acquisition in 2012, the portfolio also contains a number of current and future development projects, exploration acreage and a large pool of tax allowances which shelter producing cash flow from tax for the medium term.

 In 2014, Premier's producing fields in the UK delivered a record 19,400 boepd, representing 31% of the group's total production.
-We expect our production from the UK North Sea to grow significantly in the medium term as we bring onstream key projects, such as Catcher and Solan, in our development portfolio.
-Meanwhile, as part of our disposal programme, Premier completed the sale of Scott, Telford and Rochelle in 2014.
+We expect our production from the UK North Sea to grow significantly in the medium term as we bring on-stream key projects, such as Solan and Catcher, in our development portfolio.
+Meanwhile, as part of our disposal programme of non-core assets, Premier completed the sale of Scott, Telford and Rochelle in 2014.

 Premier's producing interests in the UK include:

 - Balmoral area

 The Balmoral area fields - Balmoral, Stirling, Brenda & Nicol - are located in Blocks 16/21a and 16/21b in the UK Central North Sea, 200 kilometres northeast of Aberdeen.
 We acquired our interest in the Balmoral area fields through our acquisition of Oilexco in 2009.
 The Balmoral area fields produce via the Premier-operated floating production facility located on the Balmoral field.
 Oil is transported via the Brae-Forties link to Cruden Bay and overland to Hound Point.

 - Wytch Farm (30.1% non-operated interest)

-Wytch Farm field is Europe's largest onshore oil field.
+Wytch Farm is Europe's largest onshore oil field.
 In December 2011, we completed the acquisition of an additional 17.715% interest in Wytch Farm, taking our total interest to 30.1%.
-An infill drilling programme at Wytch Farm, which was initiated by the new operator in the first quarter of 2012, has resulted in the completion of three new wells and seven workovers.
-The operator now operates two rigs simultaneously at Wytch Farm.
-Premier believes that sufficient reserves-adding opportunities exist to sustain an active rig programme.
+There is an active on-going infill drilling programme at Wytch Farm, which was initiated in the first quarter of 2012.
 Drilling activity is targeting infill locations in producing fields as well as undeveloped satellite accumulations.